amitfin/oref_alert/README.md

 ## Geo Location Entities

 Geo-location entities are created for every active alert in Israel (regardless of the selected areas).
 These entities exist while the corresponding alert is active (10 minutes by default).
+The state of the entity is the distance in kilometers from HA home's coordinates.
+In addition, each entity has the following attributes:
+1. `friendly_name`: alert's area
+2. `latitdue`
+3. `longitude`
+4. `home_distance`: same as the state, but an integer type and not a string (state is always a string)
+5. `title`: alert's description
+7. `date`
+6. `category`: integer with alert's category
+7. `icon`: Material icon ("mdi:xxx") based on the category
+8. `emoji`: based on the category

 The [map card](https://www.home-assistant.io/dashboards/map) can be used to present the entities on a map. `oref_alert` should be added to [geo_location_sources](https://www.home-assistant.io/dashboards/map/#geo_location_sources), and [auto_fit](https://www.home-assistant.io/dashboards/map/#auto_fit) should be set to true:

 ```
 type: map